 Welcome to the Daylesford Fishing Guide.
 Daylesford is a beautiful country township with scattered freshwater fishing holes, that hold an abundance of redfin and trout.
-There are numerous lovely locations in Daylesford to try to include Bostock Reservoir, Wombat Reservoir, Pykes Creek, Lake Jubilee, Lake Daylesford, Denherts Dam, A little further up towards Creswick you have some of the best trout fishing Victoria has to offer with Newlyns Reservoir, Hepburn Lagoon and Calembeen Park.
+There are numerous lovely locations in Daylesford including Bostock Reservoir, Wombat Reservoir, Pykes Creek, Lake Jubilee, Lake Daylesford, Denherts Dam, A little further up towards Creswick you have some of the best trout fishing Victoria has to offer with Newlyns Reservoir, Hepburn Lagoon and Calembeen Park.

 Things to do at Daylesford